Ten ways to keep your data private

 5. Anti-theft your device.
 If your gadget is lost or stolen, tracking apps will help you find it.
 But how do you protect your confidential data before it gets into the wrong hands?
 Norton Mobile Security allows you to perform a “factory reset” to completely erase your lost/stolen Android device.
 This includes your confidential contact lists, text messages, call history, browser history, bookmarks and any other personal data.

 6. Be careful what you do with your phone, and use a password.
 Entering a password every time you want to use your phone may be tedious, but it’s also the first line of defense if your phone gets lost or stolen.
 Additionally, when you consider the vast amount of threats that can find sneaky ways to get into your device, it is better to stay protected with a security system that does the work for you.
 App Advisor is a special feature provided by Norton Mobile Security.
 It prompts privacy risks, intrusive behaviour of apps, excessive battery drainage and data plan usage.
-It also has call/sms blocking, anti-theft, contacts backup and protects your mobile phone from malware.

 7. Watch out for Bluetooth vulnerabilities.
 Bluetooth technology offers incredible convenience.
 It also opens doors for security weaknesses.
 Make sure you turn off your Bluetooth when you are not using it.
 While there are options to place your Bluetooth activity in an invisible or undetectable mode, there are some malicious apps that can change that mode and expose your device to threats.
 That’s one more reason to have a security system in place.